Canop/broot/website/docs/conf_verbs.md

 ## Verb Definition Attributes

-You can define a new verb in the TOML configuration file with a `[[verbs]]` section similar to this one:
+You can define a new verb in the TOML configuration file inside the `verbs` list.

+In conf.toml, a verb section looks like this:

 ```toml
 [[verbs]]